Reference

 Active rectifier #

 A power electronics stage that converts AC to DC (or vice versa) using switched semiconductors with active control over voltage, frequency, and reactive power.
-In the GX230 the active rectifier is grid-forming, meaning it can establish reference voltage and frequency rather than just following an existing grid.
+In the DOR the active rectifier is grid-forming, meaning it can establish reference voltage and frequency rather than just following an existing grid.
 See grid-forming inverter.

 B